 Until relatively recently, coastal defences were constructed on an ad-hoc basis over relatively short lengths of coastline.
 They did not consider the impact on existing properties, coastal processes or the environment, and often caused erosion and flooding problems down drift.
 Increasing pressures on the coastal zone for more housing, marine trade and industry, and the demand for coast-based recreational activities also affects and influences existing and future coastal defence requirements.
-The Flood and Water Management Act, 2010 gives the Environment Agency an overview of all flood and coastal erosion risk management.
+The Flood and Water Management Act, 2010 gave the Environment Agency an overview of all flood and coastal erosion risk management.

 The Southeast Strategic Regional Coastal Monitoring Programme provides a consistent regional approach to coastal process monitoring, providing information of the development of strategic shoreline management plans, coastal defence strategies and operational management of coastal protection and flood defence.
 The programme is managed on behalf of the Coastal Groups and is funded by DEFRA, in partnership with the maritime Local Authorities and the Environment Agency Southeast Region.